Mi9320/toronto-urban-data-pipeline/README.md

 ## Contact

-Open to GIS Technician and Junior GIS Analyst opportunities in Ontario.
+Open to GIS Technician and Junior GIS Analyst opportunities.
 Connect on [LinkedIn](https://www.linkedin.com/in/ibrahim-mirza3/) or reach out via GitHub.